bright/new-www/content/blog/bright-treasury-is-now-live.md

 We can’t wait to show you the ready product soon.
 We hope you will enjoy using BrightTreasury and that it will become an important part of Polkadot and Kusama communities.

 We would greatly appreciate your feedback.
 Let us know what you think!
-And if you encounter any issues, please do not hesitate to inform us via github
+And if you encounter any issues, please do not hesitate to inform us via [github](https://github.com/bright/bright-tresury/issues).